azukineru/ICV/README.md

 # IndiHome Cluster Digitalization

-Web application which used for visualize every cluster that located in Witel Semarang.
+Web application which is used to visualize every cluster that located in Witel Semarang.

 ## Contributor :